 An essential aspect of brand management involves keyword tracking.

-Thanks to recent upgrades, Hootsuite has made following your content’s engagement more effortless than ever.
+Thanks to recent upgrades, Hootsuite has made following your content’s engagement more effortless.

 Plus, should you want even more resources, you can upgrade with “boards,” their feature that allows an impressive range of insights into your social media follower base.

-With Hootsuite’s customizable platform, you can select tabs to add to your dashboard for each social media channel that you’re utilizing.
+With Hootsuite’s customizable platform, you can select tabs to add to your dashboard for each social media channel you use.

-The tabs allow you to easily view your published posts, messages, subscribers, followers, etc., making tracking your engagement more manageable than ever.
+The tabs allow you to easily view your published posts, messages, subscribers, followers, etc., making tracking your engagement more manageable.

 To get your content out more effectively and efficiently, you can easily utilize an RSS feed with Hootsuite.

 This feature allows you to instantly promote content when influencers post about your brand, providing a quick boost to overall brand awareness without any hassle whatsoever.